 The ADES Coordinated Hunger Relief Program (ADES HRP) is the entity responsible for State level administration of the Commodity Senior Food Program (CSFP) in Arizona.
 ADES administers CSFP in accordance with the provisions of Title 7 of the Code of Federal Regulations (7 CFR) Parts 247 and 250, as applicable.
-In-depth program implementation information is contained in the Arizona CSFP Policy and Procedure Manual, which is made available for program partners and the public on the ADES website at https://des.az.gov.
+In-depth program implementation information is contained in The Commodity Senior Food Program (CSFP) Policies and Procedures Manual, which is made available for program partners and the public on the ADES website at https://des.az.gov/documents-center.